social-media-ethics-automation/book/docs/_sources/ch04_data/02_data_simplification.md

 Let's consider a concrete example involving apples:

 ## Counting Apples
-We all know simple math facts, like 2 + 2 = 4, and that we can evenly split 4 into 4 1's.
+We all know simple math facts, like 2 + 2 = 4, and 4 = 1 x 4.
 So that means that if we had two apples like this:

 ![photo of two regular size apples](apples_1.png)